rcrowther/vala-mode2/README.rst

 Operators are not highlighted
   This does not seem important in Vala.
 Operators are few in number, easy to spot, not a source of error.
 And, like most c-family languages, Vala ambiguously reuses operator characters for many purposes.
 Not highlighting operators helps.

-Variables are not highlighted
-  Like GNU c styles, variables in Vala are declared mostly at the top of methods.
+Variables are not highlighted, nor are the types in variable declarations Like GNU c styles, variables in Vala are declared mostly at the top of methods.
 The author finds highlighting them confuses identification of parameters and the body of methods.
-Also, spotting them all is rather expensive (how do you tell a field from a method?).
+Also, finding them is rather expensive (how do you tell a field from a method?).
+As for the c-family syntax round types, well...

 Most constants are not highlighted
   Does this really help?
 Though string and builtin literals are highlighted.

 No effort is made to break down strings
-  No detection of escape chars, etc. The author rarely finds them a source of error (then again, regex...).
+  No detection of escape chars, etc. The author rarely finds them a source of error (last words of author as he vanishes in smoke).

 A distinction is made between 'Object Orientated', and other, keywords OO modifying keywords, such as ``static`` and ``protected`` are highlighted using a different face.